untoxa/gb-photo/README.md

     Parity bit is 1 when the count of 1's in XXXX bits is odd, 0 when even.
 ```
 Sender is a master device for the game boy.

-## Transfer image protocol

-"Transfer Image" feature protocol is very similar to printing.
-Only two packets are used, and the game boy does not expect receiving anything in response, we just send the raw image data as quick as possible.

-First, the game boy sends the standard printer INIT packet, and then sends the new `0x10` packet that is the same as DATA, but the data length is always 3585 bytes (16x14 tiles) and CRC bytes are always 0.
-On CGB the transfer rate is 32KB/s, on the DMG the transfer rate is 1KB/s.

 # Fast compiling guide for Windows users